 After 20 years of international consulting for other creameries, owner Fons Smits decided it was time to make dairy products for himself, specializing in hand-crafted cheeses.
-Originally hailing from the Netherlands, Mr. Smits began making cheeses in June of 2014 using traditional recipes from Europe, also adding his own experience and innovations.
+Originally hailing from the Netherlands, Smits began making cheeses in June 2014 using traditional European recipes and adding his own experience and innovations.

 Wireless System Installation

 Tulip Tree uses a T&D Wireless Temperature Data Logger along with a T&D wireless network connected Base Station to collect and wirelessly transmit the logger's readings.
 Placement was easy due to the logger's small size.
 The datalogger uses an external temperature sensor to take readings in real time from −76°F to 311°F and can record in either Celsius or Fahrenheit.

 This particular T&D wireless monitoring system includes one RTR-500AW wireless Ethernet network base station, one RTR-502 wireless temperature datalogger and two RTR-507 wide-range temperature and humidity dataloggers.

 Designed for environmental monitoring in warehouses, supermarkets and in refrigerated trucks, T&D combination temperature and humidity loggers communicate via wireless communication to the RTR-500AW LAN connected network base station, which automatically downloads recorded data.
 Wireless communication between these units and the base unit ranges out to 500 feet unobstructed.